 The Justice Society veteran was a fixer-upper when I found him.
 He needed new arms, as one hand had broken off, and his face was in need of a good scrubbing.
 Once that was all done, I made a custom amulet and pasted it onto his chest.
 Voila!

 I remember having the Super Powers Doctor Fate as a kid and thinking he was the coolest looking dude of them all, so this guy was kind of essential to the collection.
-I’m considering having a blue box made rather than a yellow one–the DC side of the collection already has plenty of yellow.

 Two new acquisitions have brought a lot more green to the collection.
 I never drew any attention to ol’ Oliver Queen when he came in the mailbox, mainly because it took awhile for his repro box to catch up with him.